Part ofCan't Reach Claude Error: Every Fix That Actually Works

 That single fact settles the most common worry.
 The failure sits on the server side of the redirect, not on your credentials.
 The number is doing real work here — each HTTP class points at a different owner and a different fix.

-For instance, updating from an older CLI to Claude Code 2.1 cleared this exact error on two of our machines without any other change.
+For instance, updating from an older CLI to the current Claude Code build cleared this exact error on two of our machines without any other change.

 | Error | What it signals | Whose problem | What to do |